 Climb or Belay Down

-If you’re bouldering, you’ll then need to climb your way back down the wall.
-You’ll commonly see large jug holds that will make this much easier, and don’t be afraid to use them to descend.
-Climb down as much as possible before hopping off the wall, as jumping increases your chance of injury.
+If you’re bouldering, you’ll then need to climb your way back down the climbing wall.
+You’ll commonly see large jug climbing holds that will make this much easier, and don’t be afraid to use them to descend.
+Climb down as much as possible before hopping off the climbing wall, as jumping increases your chance of injury.

 If you’re using a rope, then follow the proper steps to belay down to the ground.
 This will involve notifying the belayer that you’re ready, then sitting back in your harness so you can be lowered down.
 Step by step instructions will be provided in the gym’s introduction video or presentation.